radinhamidi/Team_Formation_Library/readme.md

 The PyPI python library implements the above-mentioned functionality by pipe-lining its architecture into stages that use classes and functions to maintain a fluid data flow.
-The pipeline consists of 5 stages that are as follows: (1) data access layer instantiation; (2) dictionaries/embeddings generation; (3) train/test dataset split; (4) VAE learning; and, (5) performance evaluation.
+The pipeline consists of 5 stages that are as follows: (1) team formation layer instantiation; (2) dictionaries/embeddings generation; (3) train/test dataset split; (4) VAE learning; and, (5) performance evaluation.
 We empirically demonstrate how our proposed model outperforms the state-of-the-art approaches in terms of effectiveness and efficiency based on a large DBLP dataset.